Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-detecting-the-operating-system.md

 ## JavaScript detect Operating System

-Now we can go ahead and find the users OS!
+Now we can go ahead and find the user's OS!

 As mentioned, we make use of the `navigator` API.